 Moreover, his complaint alleged that officers used unreasonable and excessive force, falsely imprisoned him, discriminated against him because of his race and maliciously prosecuted him, among other things.

-The New Jersey man was originally charged and convicted of resisting arrest, eluding police and assaulting a police officer — charges that could have landed him behind bars for five years.
+The New Jersey man was originally charged of resisting arrest, eluding police and assaulting a police officer — charges that could have landed him behind bars for five years.
 Prosecutors dropped the charges, however, after dashcam footage from the officers’ cruisers was made public thanks to an open records request, proving Jeter’s innocence.

 What played out on the video completely contradicted officers’ account of what happened.
 In their reports, police claimed Jeter resisted arrest and tried to snatch a gun from one of the cops as they tried to remove him from his car.
 They also alleged that Jeter struck one of the officers during his arrest, all of which turned out to be false.